BrewBlox/brewblox-documentation/docs/dev/decisions/20200723_typed_fields.md

 ## Context

-Spark block data includes two types of special fields: Units and Links.
+Spark block data includes two types of special fields: Quantities and Links.
-A unit may be `20 degC`, and a Link could be `TempSensorOneWire sensor-1`.
+A Quantity may be `20 degC`, and a Link could be `TempSensorOneWire sensor-1`.

 The implementation and required fields are different, but both share some characteristics:
 - They are serialized as a single value in Protobuf
 - They require metadata (unit, object type) to be meaningful
 - The additional fields are mutable, and required when JSON data is converted to Protobuf input.

-In the case of units, the metadata is also highly relevant when storing the value as history data: 20 degC != 20 degF.
+In the case of quantities, the metadata is also highly relevant when storing the value as history data: 20 degC != 20 degF.

 Originally, we resolved this issue by storing the type information and metadata as part of the key name.
-Units are postfixed with the unit name in square brackets: `{"value[degC]": 20}`.
+Quantities are postfixed with the unit name in square brackets: `{"value[degC]": 20}`.
 Links are postfixed with the object type in angular brackets: `{"sensor<TempSensorOneWire>": "sensor-1"}`.

 A scenario where a variable key name is problematic is the new automation scripting API.